 On July 4, 2017, I sent every democratic US Senator the following letter (and only them because I knew I had no chance with anyone in the Republican party):

-The double standard allowing male toplessness but barring female toplessness needs to end.
-My brother can walk outside and feel the warm sun on his bare chest without shame, hesitation, humiliation or fear.
-Yet I am prohibited from experiencing this simply because I am female.
-To condemn me for my gender and anatomy, neither of which I chose, is wrong and keeps me and millions of other women from living our lives to the fullest.
-Laws prohibiting women from enjoying the same rights as men not only perpetuate gender inequality and rape culture, but they also violate the 14th Amendment which guarantees equal protection of the law regardless of gender.
+The fact that men are allowed to be topless in public but women are not is sexist and cruel.
+My brother can walk outside and feel the warm sun on his bare chest without fear of shame or humiliation.
+But because I am female, I am condemned for doing the exact same thing strictly because of my gender, which I did not choose at birth.
+That is wrong and keeps me and millions of other women from living our lives to the fullest.
+Discriminatory laws prohibiting women from being topless wherever men are allowed to be perpetuates gender inequality and rape culture and violates the 14th Amendment of the US Constitution which guarantees equal protection under the law regardless of gender.

 Lindsey H. Green